-Cinnamon Bark (Cinnamon zeylanicum), Cumin (Cuminum cyminum), Frankincense (Boswelia Frereana), Dill (Anethum graveolens), Ravensara (Ravensara aromatica), Thyme Thymol/carvacrol (Thymus vulgaris), Rosemary (Rosmarinus officinalis), Geranium (Pelargonium graveolens), Eucalyptus Radiata, Oregano (Origanum vulgare), Clary Sage (Salvia sclarea), German Chamomile (Matricaria recutita)
+Cinnamon Bark (Cinnamon zeylanicum), Cumin (Cuminum cyminum), Frankincense (Boswelia frereana/carterii), Dill (Anethum graveolens), Ravensara (Ravensara aromatica), Thyme Thymol/carvacrol (Thymus vulgaris), Rosemary ct verbenone (Rosmarinus officinalis), Geranium x asperum (Pelargonium graveolens), Eucalyptus radiata, Oregano (Origanum vulgare), Clary Sage (Salvia sclarea), German Chamomile (Matricaria recutita)

 Children?
 Not suitable due to Cinnamon Bark and Oregano (potential skin irritants).
+Not orally for children under 6.
+Low risk mucus membrane irritation when diffused.
 See Safety information below for more information.

 Pregnancy/Lactation?
 Not suitable.
 See Safety information below.

 Indications: The oils in this blend are noted to fight infection, notably candida and urinary tract infection.
-Use this blend internally (capsule) or topically (bottoms of feet) to fight any bacterial issue.
 May be helpful in fighting Lyme disease, strep, tuberculosis, E.coli, pertussis (whooping cough) and CL disease in dairy goats.